jundalisay/superb/content/en/maharlika/laws/epira-irr/part-1/rule-04.md

 ---

-(a) “Act” is EPIRA
+- “Act” is EPIRA
-- b) “Accredited Facility” refers to a facility granted the certificate of accreditation by NAPOCOR or DOE pursuant to Executive 0rder No. 215 and its implementing rules and regulations
+- “Accredited Facility” refers to a facility granted the certificate of accreditation by NAPOCOR or DOE pursuant to Executive 0rder No. 215and its implementing rules and regulations
-(c) “Affiliate” means any Person which, alone or together with any other Person, directly or indirectly, through one or more intermediaries, Controls, is Controlled by, or is under common Control with another Person.
+- “Affiliate” means any Person which, alone or together with any other Person, directly or indirectly, through one or more intermediaries, Controls, is Controlled by, or is under common Control with another
+Person.

 Affiliates shall include a subsidiary company and parent company and subsidiaries, directly or indirectly, of a common parent;

-(d) “Aggregator” refers to a Person or entity duly licensed by the ERC to engage in consolidating electric power demand of End-users in a Contestable Market for the purpose of purchasing and reselling electricity on a group basis
+“Aggregator” refers to a Person or entity duly licensed by the ERC to engage in consolidating electric power demand of End-users in a Contestable Market for the purpose of purchasing and reselling electricity on a group basis